uabrc/uabrc.github.io/docs/cheaha/getting_started.md

 ### Conda Packages

 A significant amount of open-source software is distributed as Anaconda or Python libraries.
 These libraries can be installed by the user without permission from Research Computing using Anaconda environments.
-To read more about using Anaconda virtual environments see [the following documentation](./conda.md).
+To read more about using Anaconda virtual environments see our [Anaconda page](./conda.md).

 If the software installation instructions tell you to use either `conda install` or `pip install` commands, the software and its dependencies can be installed using a virtual environment.